 Our Story

+Esotarium began as a name before it became a business.
 For Ed, it was a way of finally giving shape to a lifelong instinct toward making, an attempt to gather years of artistic exploration under one identity.
 For a long time, that identity didn’t have a clear form.
 The work moved between disciplines such as art, objects, spaces, materials, and atmosphere.
 The question was never whether to create, but where that creativity truly belonged.

-Around the same time, Ed was preparing to design florals for a close friend’s wedding as a personal gift, something meaningful and created purely out of care.
+That answer began to take shape in 2024, when Ed met Jacob.
+Around the same time, Ed was preparing to design florals for a close friend’s wedding.
 Jacob immediately recognized what was happening and encouraged turning that instinct into something real.
 What began as a single wedding quickly revealed itself as something larger.

 With access to a shared studio space and a willingness to leap before everything felt perfectly defined, Esotarium officially opened without a rigid plan for what it would become.
 At first, it could have been many things.
 A retail floral shop, a home goods space, a furniture and craft studio, or a place for handmade objects and artistic experimentation.